poastmil/junsunglee.com/_posts/2021-2-12-ConsenSys-Blockchain-Developer-Bootcamp.md

 ## Dear Reader

-I graduated in late December from the [2020 ConsenSys Blockchain Developer Online Bootcamp](https://consensys.net/academy/bootcamp/), which began in early September and concluded November 30.
-This was my first bootcamp and I managed to get the certificate, but the road from enrollment to certification proved treacherous (less than 15% of my class succeeded).
-Thus, I feel obliged to warn those considering joining a future cohort, especially aspiring devs, and I hope the following list will help you weigh the cost.
+I graduated December 2020 from the [2020 ConsenSys Blockchain Developer Online Bootcamp](https://consensys.net/academy/bootcamp/), which began in September.
+This was my first coding bootcamp and I managed to get the certificate, but the road from enrollment to certification was treacherous (less than 15% of my class succeeded).
+Thus, my conscience obliges me to warn those considering joining a future cohort, especially aspiring devs, and I hope the following list will help you count the cost.

 ---